paperbenni/paperbenni.github.io/content/posts/instantos_ci.md

 ### Not very reproducible

 My dev machine is a machine I regularly mess with.
-It won't have malware on it, but maybe some env variables or troubleshooting steps impacts the way packages are built.
+It won't have malware on it, but maybe some env variables or troubleshooting steps impact the way packages are built.
 This means if my personal machine is in an odd state, I cannot build new packages, because I do not want to push messy stuff to my users.